antonio-lozano/NBIO-UTAH/README.md

 # NBIO-UTAH
-Repository aimed to integrate efforts towards a meaningful goal
+Repository aimed to integrate our efforts in neural data analysis